London Drum

 Peak Off-peak Peak Off-peak Anytime Off-peak

 Search for more museum exhibitions in London, or look for things to do in Bloomsbury.
-Check out all the other events on Thursday 22nd May, Friday 23rd May and during May
+Check out all the other events in London today, tomorrow, this weekend and during August

 The Chinese Admonitions Scroll at the British Museum